reneghosh/reneghosh.github.io/_articles/foxdotwahsynth.md

 Starting from the same code base, I stretched the envelope to the full sustain length, then modulated the oscillator with a low-pass filter that shifts in time from two functions:
-- LFNoise1, to add some filter randomness to each note played
+- LFNoise1, to add some randomness to each note played
 - XLine, to make the filter's frequency threshold move up exponentially as the note is played.
-This is what gives the characteristic "wah" sound.
+This is what produces the characteristic "wah" sound.

 I added some distortion to the signal to dirty it up a little.